master2be1/wordpress-4/README.markdown

 `ey recipes upload`

   * This command will prompt you for your username and password (unless you've used this before).
-Enter the same user/pass you use to login to Engine Yard AppCloud.
+Enter the same user/pass you use to login to Engine Yard Cloud.
   * Then we'll run the custom chef recipes from the CLI to finish it off.

 `ey recipes apply`

-  * Now log back into EY AppCloud and to deploy your app in Step 8.
+  * Now log back into EY Cloud and to deploy your app in Step 8.

 ### Step 8.
 Deploy Your Application & Run Chef